• Skip to primary navigation

 braised green beans in a pot with a red spoon

-The last 10 minutes of cooking Lebanese green beans is crucial.
-Check the bottom of the pot to see if it has enough juice.
+The last 10 minutes of cooking Lebanese green beans are crucial.
+Check the bottom of the pot to ensure there is enough liquid.
+If necessary, add a ¼ cup of water or more as needed to prevent the beans from drying out.
+Adjust the salt if needed.

 a line of loubieh bi zeit laid on Lebanese bread with a hand holding it